zth/rescript/compiler/core/design.md

   }
 }
 ```
-So whenever we raise an OCaml exception, we always wrapped it as a JS error.
+So whenever we raise an OCaml exception, we always wrapped it as a JS exception.
 Now we unpack it, it could be OCaml exception or JS exception, so we  did
 a runtime dispatch.